adamsjt13/Getting-and-Cleaning-Data-Course-Project/run_analysisCodebook.md

 #Columns:

-"Activity" - provides a description of the activity being performed when the measurements were taken "Subject" - provides a numerical id for each person who was tested, total of 30 participants
+"Activity" - provides a description of the activity being performed when the measurements were taken
+"Subject" - provides a numerical id for each person who was tested, total of 30 participants

-Each of the following columns contain the average for each subject performing each activity:
+***Each of the following columns contain the average for each subject performing each activity:***

-*'t' and 'f' prefixes stand for time and frequency domains respectively *'acc' and 'gyro' portion refers to the accelerometer and gyroscope measurement data respectively *'X', 'Y', and 'Z' suffixes denote the dimension in which the measurement was obtained
-* 'mean' and 'std' refer to the mean and standard deviation respectively

 "tBodyAcc.mean.X"
 "tBodyAcc.mean.Y"
 "tBodyAcc.mean.Z"